raspberrypi/documentation/configuration/config-txt/video.md

 ### enable_tvout (Pi 4B only)

-On the Raspberry Pi 4, composite output is disabled by default, due to the the way the internal clocks are interrelated and allocated.
+On the Raspberry Pi 4, composite output is disabled by default, due to the way the internal clocks are interrelated and allocated.
 Because composite video requires a very specific clock, setting that clock to the required speed on the Pi 4 means that other clocks connected to it are detrimentally affected, which slightly slows down the entire system.
 Since composite video is a less commonly used function, we decided to disable it by default to prevent this system slowdown.

 To enable composite output, use the `enable_tvout=1` option.
 As described above, this will detrimentally affect performance to a small degree.